git-pull/website/code_explorer/django-vs-flask-2017.rst

       url(r'^profile/(?P<pk>\d+)/$', UserProfile.as_view()),
     ]

-Only difference from the pure function view is the :meth:`~django.views.generic.base.View.as_view`.
+Append :meth:`~django.views.generic.base.View.as_view` to routes using class-based views.

-You will get something like, *django.template.exceptions.TemplateDoesNotExist: core/myuser_detail.html*.
+If  *profile/1* is accessed and missing a template, something happens like:
-The name of the file depends on the app name and model name.
-You need add an HTML template to a filename :exc:`~django:django.template.TemplateDoesNotExist` your *templates/* directory.
+*django.template.exceptions.TemplateDoesNotExist: core/myuser_detail.html*.

-Example: Inside of *yourapp/templates/*, create a file for *core/myuser_detail.html*.
+The file location and name depends on the app name and model name.
-So it'd be *yourapp/templates/core/myuser_detail.html*.
+Create a new template in the location after :exc:`~django:django.template.TemplateDoesNotExist` in any of the projects *templates/* directories.

-Put the same HTML in it:
+In this circumstance, it needs *core/myuser_detail.html*.
+Let's use the app's template directory.
+So inside *core/templates/core/myuser_detail.html*, make a file with this HTML:

 .. code-block:: html

    <html><body>Full name: {{ object.get_full_name }}</body></html>

-You could also set your own template path via punching out :attr:`~django:django.views.generic.base.TemplateResponseMixin.template_name` in the view
+Custom template paths can be specified via punching out :attr:`~django:django.views.generic.base.TemplateResponseMixin.template_name` in the view.

 That works in any descendent of :class:`~django.views.generic.base.TemplateView` or class mixing in :class:`~django.views.generic.base.TemplateResponseMixin`.